 - Turn on the audiometer and let it warm up for at least 3 minutes. - Set up the sound level meter and octave band filter. - Insert batteries (if necessary) into the sound level meter and the octave filter set, as described in Section 2.8.1.2. - Connect one end of the preamp cable to the top of the sound level meter and tighten the silver screw.
-The meter should appear as shown below in Figure 2-15.
+The meter should appear as shown below in Figure 2-20.

-Figure 2-15.
-Sound level meter connected to preamp cable
+Figure 2-20.
+Sound level meter connected to pre-amp cable

-Assemble the audiometer calibration system (Figure 2-16).
+Assemble the audiometer calibration system (Figure 2-21).
 Refer to the diagram below and step-by-step instructions and photographs that follow.

-Figure 2-16.
+Figure 2-21.
 Assembling the audiometer calibration system

 - Connect the stand tower to the stand plate with the locking screw. - Verify that the other end of the preamp cable is attached to the adapter ring.
-The assembly should appear as shown below in Figure 2-17.
-(Because it is difficult to insert the preamp cable through the adapter ring, these two items generally remain connected.
-If they are not, it may be necessary to lubricate the cable and/or ring with a small amount of petroleum jelly in order to connect the two components.)
+The assembly should appear as shown below in Figure 2-22.

-Figure 2-17.
+Figure 2-22.
 Assembly of preamp cable

-- Connect the preamp to the preamp cable just above the adapter ring.
+■ Connect the preamp to the preamp cable just above the adapter ring.
 Gently screw the one-inch microphone onto the top of the preamp and A-63B adapter.

-- Firmly press the adapter ring into the stand tower, allowing the preamp cable to exit one of the tower slots.
-The calibration system should now appear as shown below in Figure 2-18.
+■ Firmly press the adapter ring into the stand tower, allowing the preamp cable to exit one of the tower slots.
+The calibration system should now appear as shown below in Figure 2-23.

-Figure 2-18.
+Figure 2-23.
 Assembled calibration tower

 - Slide the POWER switch in the lower right of the meter to on. - Press the battery button on the sound level meter to check the batteries.
 Good batteries are indicated by a bar extending to the right well beyond the BAT arrow (5 on the numeric scale).
-If the bar falls near or below the indicating arrow, both batteries must be replaced before proceeding (see Section 2.8.1.2).

-Calibrate the sound level meter:

-- Set the sound level meter controls as follows:
+If the bar falls near or below the indicating arrow, both batteries must be replaced before proceeding (see Section 2.8.1.2). - Calibrate the sound level meter: - Set the sound level meter controls as follows: